muhammad-zulfikar/sentimentAnalysis/README.md

 This project is part of the "Big Data in International Relations" course.
 The task of the project is to generate a sentiment analysis visualization between Donald Trump and Hillary Clinton from journal articles and published papers.

+For comprehensive reports you can refer to this [markdown website](https://muhammad-zulfikar.github.io/bigDataInInternationalRelations/Task-2.html)

 ## Project Structure
 ```